 Roger’s personality carries every video through even the most boring segments, which can’t be said for the Becker CPA video lectures.
 Although both are unavoidably technical and somewhat boring, Roger makes the greatest effort to remedy this.
 If you’re interested in a CPA prep course for its video content alone, Roger is far and away the winner!

 I am often asked about various CPA review courses and their respective pass rates.
 Given that all of these companies track their own results, and keeping in mind that statistics can be used to show almost anything, any claims about pass rates should be taken with a grain of salt.
 For example, Becker claims that students who use their program pass at twice the rate of students who do not use their materials.
 They state on their website that they engage an “independent, third-party research firm to analyze the data” and validate their pass rates.
 However, it is unclear how they could know how many students who pass in any given year used Becker exclusively rather than in combination with another course or study materials.

 The Roger CPA Review website claims to have an 88% pass rate, but offers no information about how they arrived at this number.
 Do students self-report that they have passed after taking the course?
 It would be difficult to calculate an exact pass rate given that many students use more than one course to prepare for the CPA exam.

 Winner: Smart students who know a thing or two about statistics!

 So which course is better?
-Well, Roger CPA Review offers a lower price, better video lectures, and better student support.
-However, Becker has many appealing features as well, like Adapt2U technology and live tutoring sessions.
+Although Roger has some appealing benefits, it’s clear that Becker has the better product.
+Their Adapt2U technology and live tutoring sessions are just some of the reasons that they offer a superior educational experience.
 If you have the money to spare, I suggest enrolling in Becker’s Pro course for all the amazing features it provides.
-However, I also highly recommend signing up for a free demo of Roger CPA Review to find out if this is the best course to help you become a CPA!
+However, you can always try a free demo of Roger CPA Review to see for yourself!